-These stakeholders will have to address problems relating to access, usage, quality and welfare if they are to achieve financial inclusion, particularly for the most vulnerable, especially women and youth.
-Key among these issuesare cumbersome requirements and processes for opening accounts, lack of rules and infrastructure critical to lowering or eliminating barriers to the entry of marginalized groups into the financial system and an absent or nascent regulatory framework and digital infrastructure for connectivity and interoperability required for ensuring the growth and sustenance of an inclusive financial environment, a study by the African Center for Economic Transformation (ACET) has found.
+These stakeholders will have to address problems relating to access, usage, quality, and welfare if they are to achieve financial inclusion, particularly for the most vulnerable, especially women and youth.
+Key among these issues are cumbersome requirements and processes for opening accounts, a lack of rules and infrastructure critical to lowering or eliminating barriers to the entry of marginalized groups into the financial system, and an absent or nascent regulatory framework and digital infrastructure for connectivity and interoperability required for ensuring the growth and sustenance of an inclusive financial environment.

 One important recommendation of the study is the need to address gaps in digital infrastructure, which is crucial for improved access for the vulnerable groups, including women and youth.
 “Telecommunications regulatory bodies in Guinea, Sierra Leone and Zambia should review the pricing of key delivery channels to strengthen the business case for serving special interest groups such as women and youth who tend to be excluded because of high channel costs,” the study recommends.